jmy12k3/binance-miner/README.md

 ## Style guidelines

-For the sake of better maintainencing the repository, please follow the style guideline
+For the sake of better maintainencing, please follow the style guideline

 ### Type hints